Ethics in the Workplace

 This webpage is to help the Central Washington University community understand the laws and policies governing ethics in the workplace and provide resources for questions or concerns.
 It is very important for all University employees to be familiar with and understand the policies that are applicable to their employment.
 Please see RCW 42.52 for more information.

-Ethics Advisor- Staci Sleigh-Layman, HR Director at Large
+Ethics Advisor: Staci Sleigh-Layman, Executive Director of HR

 An ethics advisor is a member of an institution from whom employees can seek ethical guidance.
 The Ethics Advisor may: